Back to all terms

 What to Watch For:

-Always review how each optional benefit integrates with your main policy.
-Riders may have separate waiting periods, exclusions, or renewal terms.
+Review how each optional benefit integrates with the main policy, because riders may have separate waiting periods, exclusions, or renewal terms.
 Some can only be added at the time of application, while others can be added later with underwriting approval.
+Checking these details before you enroll helps you understand what each add-on actually covers and how it fits alongside your base plan.

 Related Terms